gkjt/core/terms.md

 This means that they should NOT be used for projects which matter, such as your Third Year Project, GDP, or other important assessments.

 We cannot guarantee the availability of any data you store on CSLib infrastructure at any time.
 It may be irrecoverably deletedcould disappear for some reason the day before your deadline, either temporarily or permanently.

 In short:

-DO NOTN'T use our resources to store your coursework/reports.
+DO NOT use our resources to store your coursework/reports.
-DO NOTN'T host a server for your viva demo.
+DO NOT host a server for your viva demo.
-DO NOTN'T take the risk of all your data disappearing.
+DO NOT take the risk of all your data disappearing.
 DO use the ECS Supported VM Service at https://selfservice.ecs.soton.ac.uk/ for educational projects.